langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

         ThisPhase=0
         NextPhase="$(( $ThisPhase + 1 ))"
         echo '############################################'
-        echo "Phase$ThisPhase = Initialization of FooBarBaz build"
+        echo "Phase$ThisPhase = Initialisation of FooBarBaz build"

-        # Things that should only be initialized at the beginning of a
+        # Things that should only be initialised at the beginning of a
         # new build cycle go here
         # ...